 HOW DOES AN SoC WORK?

-The components of an SoC all work together to process commands into action and information into data.
+The components of a system on a chip (SoC) all work together to process commands into action and information into data.
 The CPU cores accepts and processes commands and information.
 The speed at which it does this is known as clock speed and is calculated in Gigahertz.
-CPU cores can be overclocked or underclocked.
+CPU cores can be overclocked or under-clocked.
 The better the CPU, the faster it would perform its duty and process commands into data.